brandbci/brand-simulator/README.md

 XADD supervisor_ipstream * commands startGraph file <path_to_simulator_graph_yaml>
 ```

-The simulator will start after this, and will start outputting data after some seconds.
+The simulator will start after this, and will being outputting data after some seconds.